 - Ask to scroll through their posts with them.

 - Interpret the tone and content of the posts and what it suggests about their character.

 - Discuss how employers, coaches, instructors or mentors might view their sites.

-- Suggest they follow the rule: I will only post what I want my reputation to be ten years from now.
+- Suggest they follow this rule: I will only post what I want my reputation to be ten years from now.

 This could be awkward, but actually sit with them and look at the posts uploaded both by them and to them.
 Discuss what you see together.

-This may feel cheesy or cliché, but ask what someone might conclude if they didn’t know them—but saw their posts.
+This may feel cheesy or cliché, but ask what someone looking at their posts might conclude if they didn’t know them.